ksb256/Adobe-assessment/README.md

 # Problem description:
 Given a simple tab separated file which contains "hit level data".
 A hit level record is a single "hit" from a visitor on the client's site.
 Based on the client's implementation, several variables can be set and sent to Adobe Analytics for deeper analysis.
-Exercise is to write a Python application that is capable of reading this hit level data file and answer the client's question.
+Exercise is to write a Python application that is capable of reading this hit level data file and answer the client's question which is:

+        How much revenue is the client getting from external Search Engines, such as Google, Yahoo and MSN, and which keywords are performing the best based on revenue?